Receive expert advice and feedback throughout the competition from SSPI space industry professionals.

 TO DESIGN AND BUILD A CUBESAT

 The Satellite Design Competition invites students to design, construct and operate a nanosatellite payload system with the objective to acquire as much information from an analogue lunar nanosatellite mission.
 Students shall create a payload concept, trade off performance parameters and pass through a rigorous review process with panels of experts within the space industry.
-The competition aims to reach out to students from multiple scientific fields, including, but not limited to, electrical engineers, mechanical engineers and computer scientists.
+The competition aims to reach out to students from multiple scientific fields, including, but not limited to, physicists, engineers and computer scientists.

 The competition aims to:

 - Challenge students to perform a complex, systems engineering task of the development of a payload to a set of real space mission requirements.

 - Gain exposure and experience of the typical design processes and protocols in industry projects, including multiple project reviews.

 - Enable students to apply taught technical skills and learn new ones relevant to a job in the space industry in an applicable project environment.